-Deferred compensation assets - Deferred compensation assets are comprised of U.S. mutual funds for which the fair value is obtained from an independent pricing service.
+Deferred compensation assets and liabilities - Deferred compensation assets are comprised of U.S. mutual funds for which the fair value is obtained from an independent pricing service.
 The fair value measurements consider observable data that may include dealer quotes, cash flows, or the U.S. Treasury yield curve.
-Deferred compensation assets are recorded in other assets within the statements of financial position.
+Deferred compensation assets and liabilities are recorded in other assets and accrued payroll and related expenses, respectively, within the statements of financial position.

-There were no changes in the valuation methodologies or assumptions used by Energy Trust for the years ended December 31, 2023 or 2022.
+There were no changes in the valuation methodologies or assumptions used by Energy Trust for the years ended December 31, 2024 or 2023.

-It is Energy Trust's policy to recognize transfers of investments between levels in the fair value hierarchy on December 31st of each year.
+It is Energy Trust's policy to recognize transfers of investments between levels in the fair value hierarchy on December 31 of each year.